Cholesterol credit trades high animal-fat foods for those that lower our LDL.

 So to satisfy your love of a chocolate milkshake in the afternoon you have to buy cholesterol credits by making a smoothie for breakfast.
 What could be easier, and tastier?

-How long does it take to peel an orange, remove the pips and slice a cantaloupe and pull the stalks out of six strawberries?
+How long does it take to peel an orange, slice a cantaloupe and pull the stalks out of six strawberries?

 This nutritious green smoothie is one of my favourites; it takes me only five-minutes to throw it together.

-Is you cholesterol over 200?
-Like high atmospheric carbon above 400ppm, you can expect catastrophic changes in your well-being lurking on the horizon.
+Is your cholesterol over 200?
+Like high atmospheric carbon above 400ppm, there are catastrophic changes in your well-being lurking out of sight, just over the horizon.

 No sugar please, but if you are desperate for sweetness, perhaps add half a teaspoon of natural honey; if you can find it.
-You won't see any on the regular supemarket shelves.
+You won't see any on the regular supermarket shelves.